Ready for webinar success in 2025? Get your roadmap 🗺️ on Nov. 12. Register Now

 Person on a call looking at a laptop.

 As part of your event planning process, make it your priority to find out what your guests need and expect from your event.
 Give them the opportunity — like through a survey form — to share any limitations or special requirements they need so you can find ways to cater to them.
+In turn, this can help you identify opportunities to improve your virtual event accessibility.

 2. Let everyone know what to expect from your event